TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 2. ReBAC without schemas or entity definitions, while enabling inheritance for permission and objects
 3. The ability to list relations in both directions: What objects does an entity have permissions on?
 And what entities have permissions on this object?
 4. Open source, host it yourself with just a single binary/container, and a few environment variables!
-5. [A managed offering](https://permissionpanther.com) with pricing that any project can afford (that means really generous free usage)
+5. [A managed offering](https://permissionpanther.com) with pricing that any project can afford (that means really generous free usage, and really scalable pricing)

 **Some Feature Coming Soon:**